shuqikhor/pixel-icons/README.md

 This is a set of icons I made for fun.
 Feel free to use them as you please.

+You may browse and filter the icons on [sqkhor.com/pixel-icons](https://sqkhor.com/pixel-icons).

 <img title="Icon preview" alt="Icon preview" src="preview.png" width="715">

 ## Objects